BlackRock Greater Europe Investment Trust plc (LON:BRGE) has announced its latest portfolio update.

 Commenting on the markets, Stefan Gries, representing the Investment Manager noted:

-We expect equity markets to remain volatile in the near-term as macro uncertainty remains elevated.
+We expect equity markets to remain volatile in the near term as macro uncertainty remains elevated.
 Going forward, it will be important to see whether inflation comes down to levels the market can deal with.
 With energy prices having come down, there is reason to be hopeful this can be achieved.
-Clarity on the terminal rate of this hiking cycle – and a potential peak – would likely be enough to bring attention back to company fundamentals – the ultimate driver of long-term equity returns.
+Clarity on the terminal rate of this hiking cycle would likely be enough to bring attention back to company fundamentals – the ultimate driver of long-term equity returns.

 To discover more about the BlackRock Greater Europe Investment Trust click here